adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ## Controlling Test Output ##

-This section teaches how to tweak the way test results are reported.
+This section teaches how to tweak the way out results are reported.

 ### Colored Terminal Output ###